AnnChou/bootcamp/Program_Overview/Bootcamp_Schedule.md

 1. Deploy a Rails app to Heroku.
 2. Introduce the open-ended final project.
 3. Complete a plan for project development.
+4. Guest lecture on open-source or app development (tentative)

 ## Weekend 15